ZopaPublic/react-components/etc/docs/migration-v2.md

 </Accordion>
 ```

-See this article for more in depth of the [benefits of dot notation](https://medium.com/@skovy/using-component-dot-notation-with-typescript-to-create-a-set-of-components-b0b2aad4892b).
+See this article for more in-depth of the [benefits of dot notation](https://medium.com/@skovy/using-component-dot-notation-with-typescript-to-create-a-set-of-components-b0b2aad4892b).

-Whichever component had a `color` prop, that color prop will only accept one of the new [defined colors](http://localhost:6060/#/Content?id=colors), or a subset of them where it makes sesne.
+Whichever component had a `colour` prop, that colour prop will only accept one of the new [defined colours](http://localhost:6060/#/Content?id=colors), or a subset of them where it makes sense.

 ## What's new ?

 #### [`<Text />`](https://zopauk.github.io/react-components/#/Components/Atoms/Text)

 Whenever you have to render short or long body text on your app, use the new `<Text />` component rather than HTML tags directly ( `<p>`, `<span`>, etc... ).

-It's built too match the latest specs on typography and give you enough flexibility to match any desing.
+It's built to match the latest specs on typography and give you enough flexibility to match any design.

 Make sure you use the `as` prop when rendering paragraph text so it ends up tagged semantically: